ipfabric/docs/docs/Getting_Started/Platform_First_Steps/02-access_ui.md

 interface and change a password to the default `admin` account or delete it.
 This can be done in **Setting → User Management** menu.

-Also, other local user accounts can be created here.
+In addition, other local user accounts can be created here.

 ![Creating a new user account](modify_local_accounts.png)